Catsuko/array_rearrange_challenge/README.md

 result = [nil, 1, nil]
 ```

-Values can only be shifted if the shifted index is in range and no other integer value occupies or would occupy the position after moves are made.
+Two values cannot be shifted into the same index nor can a value be shifted to an index that is already occupied by a
+non `nil` value that will not be moved.

 ```ruby
 arr = [1, nil, 2]